EmanuelButoiGit/music-recommender-system/README.md

 7. Evaluate and Improve

 I used Jupyter Notebook (anaconda3) and Python to create this project.
-For saving and loading models I used joblib (you can see the joblib file in Visual Code + 3 dots open preview on the side/Ctrl+Shift+X).
+For saving and loading models I used joblib.

 ![decision tree](https://user-images.githubusercontent.com/72088440/131219220-70f9e4b7-8d77-49df-9ad2-9f803b3565fa.PNG)